SqueezyDough/real-time-web-1920/README.md

 ------

 ## Features
+- [X] Multi-room support.
+Users can create and join seperate rooms.
 - [X] User can join a room to start a game.
 Multiple users can join a room
 - [X] New users can join while session has started and the correct song will be played from the playlist
 - [X] Songs play for 30 seconds.
-After everyone is ready, the next song will play to prevent syncing issues.
+After everyone is ready, the next song will play.
+- [X] The server has a timer for when users timeout, so other user won't need to wait on a user who might be disconnected or is not synced properly
 - [X] Players score points when they guess a song right
 - [X] Scoreboard including user names and their score
-- [X] Chat functionality
+- [X] Players can use in-game chat
 - [X] Correct answers are hidden from the chat room
 - [X] Score more points when you are faster
 - [X] Cheat mode